 Road trip from America’s Birthplace to the Birthplace of Women’s Rights!

-Join this spectacular road rally to participate in an unforgettable celebration of women’s voting rights and other advancements over the past 100 years.
+Follow along from home as this spectacular road rally celebrates women’s voting rights and other advancements over the past 100 years.

-Led by women driving race cars, buses will depart at 8am from the Drexel University College of Medicine (DUCoM) campus in East Falls neighborhood of Philadelphia.
-From East Falls, the rally will head north to Seneca Falls, NY for commemorative gatherings at key women’s rights sites and a group dinner.
-Participants will stay overnight at reserved hotels in and near Seneca Falls.
+Led by women driving race cars, the rally will depart from the Drexel University College of Medicine (DUCoM) campus in the East Falls neighborhood of Philadelphia and head north to Seneca Falls, NY for commemorative gatherings at key women’s rights sites.

 The acronym in the road rally’s name connects it to the original goals of Vision 2020: Honor the Past, Enrich the Present, Shape the Future.